google/protobuf-gradle-plugin/README.md

 //  '<plugin-groupId>:<plugin-artifactId>:<version>' is resolved and downloaded
 //  from the repositories.
 Then this entry is transformed into a
 //  'protobufCodeGenPlugins' entry '<name>:<path-to-downloaded-plugin>'.
+// NOTE: we are still in the process of deploying the GRPC Java codegen to
-protobufNativeCodeGenPluginDeps = ["java_plugin:io.grpc:protoc-gen-grpc-java:0.1.0-SNAPSHOT"]
+// Maven Central.
+Currently there are no read-to-use codegen artifacts. protobufNativeCodeGenPluginDeps = ["java_plugin:io.grpc:protoc-gen-grpc-java:0.1.0-SNAPSHOT"]

 dependencies {